-As most of you probably know, I’ve been in Europe since the end of August: I'm studying abroad in Cyprus starting mid/late September until December (woohoo!) and spent the month or so hopping around Europe with a couple of gals I met through my study abroad program, Rachel and Nicole.
-We met in person for the first time upon landing in Paris, we hit it off instantly.
+As most of you probably know, I’ve been in Europe since the end of August: I'm studying abroad in Cyprus starting mid/late September until December (woohoo!) and spent the last month or so hopping around Europe with a couple of gals I met through my study abroad program, Rachel and Nicole.
+We met in person for the first time upon landing in Paris and we hit it off instantly.

 Anyways, below this little introductory paragraph you will find several sections titled by city and country, which are summaries of my time spent in them.
 You're welcome Nana.